Aztro-dev/UIL-Scraper/README.md

+# uil_scraper

 A web scraper for the most of the Academic UIL events, including:

 - Accounting
-- Computer Applications
-- Social Studies
-- Spelling
 - Calculator
 - Computer Science
 - Mathematics
 - Number Sense
 - Science
+- Social Studies
+- Spelling
 - Sweepstakes (overall)

+# Credits

+This was originally inspired by a (significantly worse) Python script written by Warith that was eventually turned into a web design, which can be found [here](https://github.com/warithr621/uil-hub).

 # Pre-requisites